Jack Lemmon: 1959–1969: Breakthrough and stardom

 In 1966, Lemmon began the first of his many collaborations with actor Walter Matthau in The Fortune Cookie.
 The film has been described by the British film critic Philip French as their "one truly great film".
 Matthau went on to win an Academy Award for his performance in the film.
 Another nine films with them co-starring eventually followed, including The Odd Couple (1968), The Front Page (1974), and Buddy Buddy (1981).
 In 1967, Lemmon's production company Jalem produced the film Cool Hand Luke, which starred Paul Newman in the lead role.
 The film was a box-office and critical success.
 Newman, in gratitude, offered him the role of the Sundance Kid in Butch Cassidy and the Sundance Kid, but Lemmon turned it down.
 The best-known Lemmon-Matthau film is The Odd Couple (1968), based on the Neil Simon play, with the lead characters being the mismatched Felix Unger (Lemmon) and Oscar Madison (Matthau), respectively neurotical and cynical.
+Lemmon's company signed a deal with Cinema Center Films, that included The April Fools and The War Between Men and Women.